 China's quest to turn the yuan into a global currency isn't actually driven by domination.
 It's about sanctions.

-China is pushing yuan use globally to guard against potential Western sanctions.
+China is pushing global use of the yuan to reduce the impact of potential Western sanctions.

-Beijing aims to reduce risks from sanctions in geopolitical tensions, like over Taiwan.
+It aims to guard against sanctions in scenarios such as military conflict over Taiwan, a researcher says.

 But China's trade partners face challenges in using more yuan.

-China is on a drive to expand the use of the yuan internationally.
-But Beijing's near-term intent is more about sanctions protection than currency dominance, according to a researcher.
+China is on a drive to expand the use of the yuan internationally, but a researcher says Beijing's near-term intent is more about protecting against sanctions than currency dominance.

-"China's strategies to develop an alternative financial system are defensive rather than offensive — at least for now," wrote Zoe Liu, a fellow for China Studies at the Council on Foreign Relations, on Wednesday.
+"China's strategies to develop an alternative financial system are defensive rather than offensive — at least for now," Zoe Liu, a fellow for China studies at the Council on Foreign Relations, wrote on Wednesday.

-Beijing's goal now is to minimize any impact from potential sweeping sanctions from the West in "extreme geopolitical scenarios," such as a military conflict over Taiwan, which China claims as its territory, wrote Liu.
-Her post was published on the website of the Official Monetary and Financial Institutions Forum, a London-based think tank.
+Liu wrote that Beijing's goal was to minimize any impact of potential sweeping sanctions from the West in "extreme geopolitical scenarios such as a military conflict over Taiwan," which China claims as its territory.
+Her post was published on the website of the Official Monetary and Financial Institutions Forum, a London think tank.

 "Expanding the use of the renminbi in trade is less challenging than increasing its status as an international reserve currency," Liu wrote.